Plumsail/documents-docs/source/flow/how-tos/documents/collect-data-pdf-form.rst

-How to collect data from fillable PDF and save it into your system in Microsoft Flow, Azure Logic Apps or Power Apps
+How to collect data from fillable PDF and save it into your system in Power Automate (Microsoft Flow), Azure Logic Apps or Power Apps
 ====================================================================================================================

 .. note::